christianalfoni/EmptyBox/posts/2015_08_02_Why-we-are-doing-MVC-and-FLUX-wrong.md

 But this added complexity is not the only problem.

 ### No concept of a single state store
 As you can see in the example above we have a **usermodel**.
-This a typical abstraction in many frameworks.
+This is a typical abstraction in many frameworks.
 There are two problems with this kind of abstraction.

 First of all it is represented as a decoupled entity from the rest of your application state.
 State changes are no longer a request made to a single database endpoint, like in traditional MVC, it is requests to many different models.
 This makes it a lot harder to reason about how everything in your application is connected.
 So in addition to the **view** layer not depending on a single controller, like stated above, it does not depend on a single state store either.
 Our simple flow definition has now been converted to something like this.